researchart/rose6icse/submissions/reusable/malavolta/README.md

 This replication package is structured as follows:

 ```
 malavolta
     .
-     |--- data_analysis/       		The R script for analysing the mined data (see below) and the data that has been coded during the iterative content analysis and the thematic analysis phases.
+    |--- data_analysis/       		The data that has been extracted during the iterative content analysis and the thematic analysis phases, and the R script for plotting the extracted data (see below).
     |
     |--- dataset/             		The full dataset of ROS-based systems mined from GitHub, including also the Python scripts for rebuilding/updating the dataset and the raw data produced in all intermediate steps.
     |
     |--- online_questionnaire/   	List of contacted participants, script for contacting all participants via email, raw data of the responses, transcript of the on-line questionnaire.
     |
     |--- ICSE_SEIP_2020.pdf        A copy of the paper in pdf format
 ```

 Each of the folders listed above are described in details in the remaining of this readme.